VerenaQu/passenger_load_prediction_project/README.md

 - Both RandomizedSearchCV and GridSearchCV were applied for hyperparameter tuning of the best performing model
 - SHAP (SHapley Additive exPlanations) was used to analyze feature importance and interpret model predictions
-- Model evaluation included cross-validation, R², MAE, and RMSE metrics
+- Model evaluation included cross-validation, R², MAE and RMSE metrics
 - Route-based evaluation was performed using GroupShuffleSplit and GroupKFold to simulate predictions on unseen routes
 - All experiments were conducted using scikit-learn pipelines to ensure reproducibility and clean preprocessing integration